CottageLabs/lantern/README.md

     APP_CONFIG=path/to/rootcfg.py python service/web.py

-## Portentious
+## Portality

-For details about the modules available to you in portentions, see the [README](https://github.com/richard-jones/portentious/blob/master/README.md)
+For details about the modules available to you in portality, see the [README](https://github.com/richard-jones/portentious/blob/master/README.md)

+If you want to make local modifications to your portality repo, with a view to merging them back into the master at some point in the future, then do the following

+    cd myapp/portentious
+    git checkout master
+    git branch myapp
+    cd ..
+    git add .
+    git commit -m "move my code onto custom portality branch" git push origin master

+This means you will be able to modify the code locally, and push changes to the branch, without affecting the master.
+From time to time you might want to merge the master with your branch, to keep up to date with the latest changes.
+When you want to contribute code to the master, just merge your branch down to the master and push.